-Our students are exposed to a wide spectrum of visual, audio and performing arts, in traditional studio settings, and as part of our Music, History, "Makers of Vermont," and STEAM (Science Technology Engineering Art Math) programs.
+Our students are exposed to a wide spectrum of visual, audio, and performing arts in traditional studio settings and as part of our Music, History, and STEAM programs.

-Engaging students in both the creation and the history of art, they compare ancient works with contemporary Picasso bowls and Henry Moore sculpture.
+Engaging in both the creation and the history of art, students compare ancient works with contemporary Picasso bowls and Henry Moore sculpture.

 When a Greenwood student shows an affinity for printmaking, sculpture, painting, music, woodworking, videography etc., we provide opportunities for them to delve deeper into study on campus and through outside internships.
 Students have worked with a local glass blowing studio, assisted musicians with their sound stage, and contributed video and photography to Greenwood’s digital marketing efforts.

 There are no limits to the ever-evolving Arts program at The Greenwood School.
 One student designed a line of jewelry.
 Others learn to play an instrument or join the “Rock Band,” where they perform and learn to write their own music.